Welcome to our gallery featuring the Eaten Mews North house, crafted by Roselind Wilson Design.

 With angled walls leaning toward the ceiling, this space grants a cozy feel to the bedroom.
 Light toned, minimalist desk design at right contrasts with dark mocha leather chair.

-Master bath holds a striking use of textural marble, with flooring reaching up through the floating white vanity to encompass a backsplash space.
+Primary bath holds a striking use of textural marble, with flooring reaching up through the floating white vanity to encompass a backsplash space.
 Modernist cylindrical sconces flank the frameless mirror on a rippled texture wall.

 Exquisitely veined marble fills the bathroom, continuing through the glass enclosure shower and wrapping the bowl shaped pedestal tub beneath a large window.